Skip to main content

 How much does it cost to visit the Mezquita in Córdoba?

-General admission is €20 for adults (as of 2026).
+General admission is €20 for adults.
 Reduced tickets cost €14 for students and visitors 65+, and €10 for children aged 10–14.
 Children under 10 are free.
 Tickets can be bought at the door or online (recommended for skip-the-line access).
 A guided tour costs an additional €10–22 depending on the provider.
 Free entry is available Monday–Saturday 8:30–9:30am for worshippers and visitors.

 Is it worth booking a guide for the Mezquita?